Kentucky Wine & Vine Fest

 Photo by Jeff McDanald

-The Kentucky Wine & Vine Fest in Jessamine County, now in its 21st year.
+The Kentucky Wine & Vine Fest, now in its 21st year, celebrates wineries from across the state.

 Kentucky Wine & Vine Fest

-Sip and savor as you enjoy the Kentucky Wine & Vine Fest from 12 p.m. until 7 p.m.
-Kentucky’s premiere wine event celebrating wineries across the state.
+Sip and savor at the Kentucky Wine & Vine Fest from Noon until 7 p.m. on Saturday, June 15, 2024.
+Kentucky’s premiere wine event celebrating vineyards from across the state.
 Festival now in 21st year.
 Arts & crafts vendors, food, Run for the Merlot, Wine Toss and inflatables for the kids.

 For more information, please call 859.887.4351 or visit kywineandvine.com